MargaretKrutikova/margareta.dev/content/books/index.md

 ### Want to read

-- The New Right: A Journey to the Fringe of American Politics, Michael Malice
-- Dear Reader: The Unauthorized Autobiography of Kim Jong Il, Michael Malice
-- Ordinary Men
 - Reinventing the sacred, Stuart Kauffman
 - On having no head, Douglas Harding
 - The Psychedelic Explorer's guide, Jamed Fadiman